IKNL/vantage6-algorithms/models/glm/README.md

 ## :balance_scale: Validation
 The code used for the validation of the algorithm (i.e., comparing its performance against its centralized counterpart) can be found in [`./src/validation`](./src/validation).
 The `R` notebook `validation.ipynb` contains the complete procedure, while the `Python` script `create_data.py` allows generating the data needed.

-So farr, the current implementation is validated for the following model families:
+So far, the current implementation is validated for the following model families:
 * `gaussian(link = "identity")`: Linear regression
 * `poisson(link = "log")`: Poisson regression
 * `binomial(link = "logit")`: Logistic regression
-* `rs.poi`: Custom GLM relative survival model with Poisson error

-For more
-See the documentation and iknl/vantage6-algorithms/models/glm/src/validation/validation.R .

 ## :spiral_notepad: Notes
 1. Added `as.GLM.R` to convert the result to a `glm/lm` object